Walks

 Continue to Part 4 when you reach the Yellow Box Track.

-Turn right onto the Yellow Box Track to begin looping back toward the ponds and the Information Centre.
+• Turn right before Yellow Box Track and walk up the Junction Steps, heading towards the Wetlands and the Information Centre.
 The path becomes slightly uneven here, with moderate slopes and a few steps.
-Tread carefully and patiently.
+Tread carefully and take your time.

-Notice how the vegetation shifts as you ascend from the creek.
-Near the creek, plants prefer damp, cool conditions.
-Higher up, the woodland becomes drier, and Yellow Box trees stand with their flaky golden bark and honey-scented flowers.
-These blossoms draw in bees and flocks of lorikeets.
+Notice how the vegetation changes as you ascend from the creek.
+Closer to the water, plants prefer damp, cool conditions.
+Higher up, the woodland becomes drier, where Yellow Box trees grow with their flaky golden bark and honey-scented flowers.
+These blossoms attract bees and flocks of lorikeets.

-When you reach the ponds, pause a moment.
-Listen for frogs, for birds, for the subtle seasonal details that are easy to miss.
-Benches near the ponds offer an opportunity for quiet reflection.
+• When you reach the Wetlands, take a moment to pause.
+Listen for frogs, for birds, and for the subtle, seasonal details that are easy to miss.

-Julie Zickefoose reflected, “The presence of a single bird can change everything for one who appreciates them.”
+Benches near the Wetlands offer a quiet place for reflection.
+Julie Zickefoose once wrote, “The presence of a single bird can change everything for one who appreciates them.”

 This concludes the audio narration for the Wildflower Walk.
-We look forward to having you back again soon.
+We look forward to welcoming you back again soon.